KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - You take off with Tara (by accident?)
 - Mars has an empty station
 - Shuttle was a one way trip

+### Path Final Ending

+- The staff glows and you recieve a vision from the alternate universe versions of yourself that have done these actions
+- You gain the understanding to do what you need to do
+- You take the DNA Recoding device back with you
+- You get the survivors from the cryo stasis chambers and go with Tara and Grant to Mars to create a colony immune from the virus